Florida JFON staff at the Mexican Consulate of Miami

 Florida Justice For Our Neighbors

-The United Methodist Church throughout Florida has long recognized the needs of the immigrant community in South East Florida.
+The United Methodist Church throughout Florida has long recognized the needs of the immigrant community.
 In July of 2014 South Florida Justice For Our Neighbors opened its doors as a missional ministry of the South East District of the UMC, with support of the Florida United Methodist Conference.
-We began with one part-time attorney in 2014 and have grown to one full time attorney, one part-time attorney, two full-time administrative staff, and many vital volunteers.
-In 2017 South Florida JFON became Florida JFON with an expansion into Central Florida.
+We began with one part-time attorney in 2014 and now have a growing and many vital volunteers.
+In 2017 South Florida JFON became Florida JFON with an expansion into Central Florida, and in 2019, into Tampa Bay.

 A National Movement